LengoLabs/qbot/PR_INFO.md

 * Multi-group support
 * queryString param "groupId" is required to be passed on API endpoints which touch a group.
 Example: promote, xp, etc.

+> [!CAUTION]
+> In this new version of qbot, previous data of XP & suspensions will be lost due to new DB structure.

 # TODO:
 * Code & param cleanup.
 * Code review